-- To add even more opportunities for local history, particularly historical events within close proximity to school. - To refine assessment techniques to make data more accurate and more useful to improve outcomes across school. - To prioritise the learning of vocabulary, utilising whole school methods such as 'my turn, your turn', entrance/exit tickets, word of the week.
+- To refine assessment techniques to make data more accurate and more useful to improve outcomes across school. - To prioritise the learning of vocabulary, utilising whole school methods such as 'my turn, your turn', entrance/exit tickets, word of the week.